 Video/Pictures: Take a video of the entire car before entering the car.
 Walk around the car and film every inch.

 GPS/Navigation: If they offer GPS/Navigation, turn it down even if you do want it.
 You will pay extra for it, as you know, but once you turn it down, most of them then say “Well, the car comes with GPS/Navigation so we’re throwing it in for free then”.
 If the car does not have it and you do want it, simply state you change your mind and you want the GPS.
-BTW, if they offer Navigation, that is actually built into the car.
+By the way, if they offer Navigation, it is usually built into the car.
 They will try to get you to pay extra for it, but if you say you do not want it, it is built into the car and is available for you to use, anyway, for free.

 Cancellation Policies: Some agencies don’t have cancellation charges if you booked and paid in advance, but some do.
 Be sure to check before paying!
 If your plans are absolutely 100% etched in stone and you can save a few dollars, go for it.
 Unfortunately, I thought my plans were 100% etched in stone recently so I did exactly that, but needed to change at the last minute.
 I was not taking away any days from the reservation.
 I wanted to add days!
 The price doubled the week for the 1 additional day.
 The cancellation fee was $50.
 That cancellation fee is no incentive for me to pay in advance to save $5-$10 EVER again!!